davbeek/gitinspectorgui-rtd/docs/source/gui.rst

     view, html and excel are enabled.

 Exclusions
-  By means of this option, excluded blame lines can be hidden or shown or removed from the blame output.
+  By means of this option, excluded blame lines can be hidden, shown or removed from the blame output.
 Blame lines can be excluded for three reasons:

   1. The author of the blame line is excluded by the :guilabel:`Author`